CodeQueenie/CodeQueenie/README.md

 - Proficient in front-end frameworks, modern web technologies, and JavaScript frameworks.
 - For more details, [Check it out! 👉](https://github.com/CodeQueenie/Play2Learn-with-New-Games-and-Implementation-of-Libraries)

-**Play2Learn Games: Implementing the Games with Python**
+**Play2Learn Games: Implementing the Games**
 08/2023
-- Created console versions of games using Python.
+- Created console versions of games.
 - Backend programming proficiency demonstrated.
 - For more details, [Check it out! 👉](https://github.com/CodeQueenie/Play2Learn---Implementing-the-Games-with-Python)